 With your learnings in hand, you can finally return to your product concept and see what refinements, revisions, iterations, and research might be necessary to reduce risk.

 And now, as with many agile processes, refactor, rinse, and repeat to further refine your direction.

-We’ve had a lot of success with Hypothesis-Driven Validation at Connected Lab, allowing small teams to accomplish a great deal on short timelines because of the rigour this process instills in identifying assumptions, prioritizing hypotheses, and validating/invalidating those hypothesis through testing.
-The process helps not only narrow down and refine a concept, but actually generate new insights about users more broadly.
+We’ve had a lot of success with Hypothesis-Driven Validation at Connected, allowing small teams to accomplish a great deal on short timelines because of the rigour this process instills in identifying assumptions, prioritizing hypotheses, and validating/invalidating those hypotheses through testing.
+The process helps not only narrow down and refine a concept but actually, generate new insights about users more broadly.
 I hope you experience success with it too.

 Thanks for reading!
 (I assume you did.
 Get it?)

-This post was written in collaboration with Connected Lab Product Manager Nate Archer.
+This post was written in collaboration with Connected Product Manager Nate Archer.

 The Reading Starter Kit for Building 0–>1 from Manish Gaudi